Michigan Minimum Wage Violation Attorney

 What Is the Minimum Wage?

 Unlike the federal minimum wage, Michigan’s minimum wage increases on a regular basis.
-It was $9.45 per hour in 2019 and will rise to $9.87 in 2021, and will continue to increase after that incrementally.
+It was $9.65 per hour in 2021, increases to $10.10 in 2023, and will continue to increase after that incrementally.
 While cities and local governments in many other states can set their minimum wages higher than their state’s rate, Michigan law does not allow for such action, meaning the minimum wage is uniform throughout the state.

 Who Must Pay – and Be Paid – the Minimum Wage?